Travel funding

 Eligibility requirements

-• Participating students must be enrolled in the School of Civic and Economic Thought and Leadership as a major or minor.
+• Participating students must be enrolled in the School of Civic and Economic Thought and Leadership as a major or minor, or as an MA student.

 • Students must have at least a 3.0 GPA.

-• Students must complete a written application (see below), which will be reviewed by the school's Undergraduate Studies Committee.
+• Students must complete a written application (see below), which will be reviewed by the school's Undergraduate and Graduate Studies Committees.

 • The strongest candidates have a record of engagement in all aspects of the school's programming.